Touchdown Low-FODMAP Chili recipe using Slow Cooker; Gluten-free

 I was inspired to share my favorite low-FODMAP chili recipe with all my fellow football fans.
 It is gluten-free, nutritious and delicious.

 So easy!
 Just put in slow cooker and let that do the work.
 Best made one day ahead.

 Try this with my low-FODMAP Happy Spices Taco Seasoning to make it even easier.
-And I have a low-FODMAP Vegan Chili recipe now as well!

 You may also love: